Best reading order for Robert Crais books?

 The good news is, his discworld stories are amazing and you can enjoy them any time.

-You have 2 choice when deciding on a reading order for discworld novels:
+You have 2 choices when deciding on a reading order for discworld novels:

 - By publishing date